zapier/zapier-platform-cli/README-source.md

 cd example-app
 ```

 Inside the directory, you'll see a few files. `package.json` is a typical requirements file of any Node.js application.
-The one interesting dependency is the `zapier-platform-core`, which is what makes your app work with the Zapier Platform.
+It's pre-populated with a few dependencies, most notably the `zapier-platform-core`, which is what makes your app work with the Zapier Platform.
+There is also an `index.js` file and a test directory (more on those later).

-Before we go any further - we'll need to install all the dependencies for our app:
+Before we go any further, we need to install the dependencies for our app:

 ```
 npm install